android/gradle-recipes/README.md

-# Android Plugin for Gradle cookbook
+# Recipes for AGP version `7.1`

-This repository contains ready-to-use recipes for common build customizations that showcase the Android Gradle plugin's public APIs and DSL.
+This branch contains recipes compatible with AGP 7.1.
+If you want to find recipes for other AGP versions, switch to the corresponding `agp-*` branch.

+This branch is read only.
+Contributions are only accepted on the `studio-main` branch.
+See `CONTRIBUTION.md` there.

 The top level folder represents different ways to use the APIs:
 - From Groovy-based `build.gradle` files
 - From Kotlin-based `build.gradle.kts` files
 - From `buildSrc`

-The Master branch currently represents the state of AGP 4.1.

-The agp-4.2 branch currently represents the state of AGP 4.2.

-The agp-7.0 branch currently represents the state of AGP 7.0

 ## License ##